wwwlicious/servicestack-orchestration/.docs/tools.md

 ### for applications

 Our ServiceStack.RateLimit.Redis plugin provides runtime-configurable, automatic and transparent rate-limiting for all ServiceStack endpoints.
-By default we also use it for service
+By default we also use it for ServiceStack caching across all services.

-## Identify Server
+## Identity Server

 Identity Server is an open source OpenID Connect and OAuth 2.0 framework for .NET